-Choosing the Right Barcode Printer
+Choosing the Right Barcode Label Printer

-Thermal based barcode printers provide a very economical way to create high-quality labelstagswristbandsreceipts, and tickets.
+Thermal based barcode printers provide a very economical way to create high quality labels, tags, wristbands, receipts, and tickets.
 Compared to other printing technologies, thermal-based options require less maintenance, have less expensive media, and print faster while maintaining excellent print quality.

 Since these types of printers are different from your typical laser or inkjet printers, it can be a challenge to know which one will fit your business best.
 The first step in finding the right printer is to identify your specific need(s):

 • Where will the printer be used?
-Is it a rugged environment?

-• How often will you print?
+• How often do you need to print?

 Knowing how you’ll be using a printer will help you decide what type, print method, and other features you’ll need.
 Understanding and going through the following features will help you determine the best printer for your needs.